UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

 - At the interpreter, often referred to as a REPL (Read, Evaluate, Print Loop)
 - At an enhanced interpreter such as iPython
 - In a browser-based interactive system such as the Jupyter Notebook
-- From and IDE, such as IDLE or PyCharm
+- From an IDE, such as IDLE or PyCharm
 - Calling python from the command line to run a file.

 While working with an interactive interpreter can be an excellent way to explore Python (and I highly recommend it), For this tutorial, to get you used to "real" production development, you will write, edit, and save your code in a programmer's text editor, and run it from the command line.